jrudar/Triglav/docs/API.md

         The level at which corrected p-values will be rejected.

     run_stage_2: bool, default = True
-        This stage will determine the best feature from each of the selected clusters by calculating SAGE values.
+        This stage will determine the best feature subset using the harris hawks (HHO) algorithm.

+    max_iter_stage_2: int, default = 100
+        The maximum number of iterations the HHO algorithm will run.

+    pop_size: int, default = 30
+        The population size.

+    levy: float, default = 0.01
+        Controls how quickly the HHO algorithm converges to a local or global minimum.

+    alpha_2: float, default = 0.99
+        The weight used to balance model generalization or number of features selected by the HHO algorithm.

     verbose: int, default = 0
         Specifies if basic reporting is sent to the user.